-Fabric buildings with clear-span architectural designs provide a safer, more spacious interior for your warehouse facility.
+Fabric buildings with free-span architectural designs provide a safer, more spacious interior for your warehouse facility.
 There are no interior columns or support beams, freeing up more valuable floor space and allowing for more flexible layout options.
 Bulk storage and materials sorting capabilities are expanded compared to traditional construction, providing exceptional versatility required by companies.
 Additionally, owners of fabric structures can reduce lost productivity and increase safety because forklift drivers and operators of similar moving equipment do not need to avoid support columns.

 Improved Environmental Conditions